diegomura/react-pdf-site/docs/hyphenation.md

 You can use the [default hyphenation callback](https://github.com/diegomura/react-pdf/blob/master/src/layout/linebreaker/formatter.js#L65) as a starting point.

-> **Protip:** If you don't want to hyphenate words at all, just provide a callback that returns the same words it receives
+> **Protip:** If you don't want to hyphenate words at all, just provide a callback that returns the same words it receives.
+More information [here](/fonts#registerHyphenationCallback)

 <GoToExample />